5 biggest hurdles when starting out in conservation photography

 The world is in a pretty bad spot of trouble right now.
 And we all need to wake up and make some big changes.
 But… hammering away at the downside of every issue isn’t going to win people over and it’s the fastest route to maxing out with compassion fatigue both in your audience and yourself.

-There’s a reason why Jon Stewart, Trevor Noah and John Colbert are a welcome relief from the typical news cycle.
+There’s a reason why Jon Stewart, Trevor Noah and Stephen Colbert are a welcome relief from the typical news cycle.
 Humor helps us all take a break from the awful, recharge, and refocus.

 Humor makes problems approachable.
 Humor gives us room to breathe, and remember why it’s worth fighting the good fight.